Layr-Labs/eigenlayer-middleware/docs/middlewareV2/AVSRegistrar.md

 ) public view virtual returns (bool);
 ```

-Checks if this registrar supports a given AVS address.
+This function is called by the `AllocationManager` to ensure that a malicious entity cannot set the AVSRegistrar that is not theirs.
+See [`AllocationManager.setAVSRegistrar`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/main/docs/core/AllocationManager.md#setavsregistrar) for more information.

+Within the core protocol, the

 *Returns*:
 * `true` if `_avs` matches the configured AVS address
 * `false` otherwise

-### The Hooks Paradigm
+### Hooks

-The AVSRegistrar implements a hooks paradigm that enables flexible customization without modifying core logic.
-This design pattern provides four extension points:
+The AVSRegistrar implements a hooks to add further logic to gate registration or deregistration.

 #### Hook Functions